JuliaAstro/JuliaAstro.github.io/src/tutorials/curve-fit.md

 ## Generating the data

 We'll generate synthetic data for this problem.
 We'll make a weak parabola with some noise.
-For consitency, we'll seed the Julia random number generator so that we see the same noise each time the tutorial is run.
+For consistency, we'll seed the Julia random number generator so that we see the same noise each time the tutorial is run.

 ```julia-repl
 julia> using Random